Street Corner Talking

-Street Corner Talking is the seventh studio album by the English blues rock band Savoy Brown.
-Released by Parrot Records in 1971 (PAS 71047), it was the first album released after the departure of guitarist Lonesome Dave, drummer Roger Earl, and bassist Tone Stevens who all went on to form the more successful rock band Foghat.
+Street Corner Talking is the seventh studio album by English blues rock band Savoy Brown.
+Released by Parrot Records in 1971 (PAS 71047), it was the first album released after the departure of guitarist Lonesome Dave, drummer Roger Earl, and bassist Tony Stevens, who all went on to form the more successful rock band Foghat.
 This left Kim Simmonds as the only remaining member.
 Simmonds recruited a new line-up of members, predominantly members of the previous line-up of the blues band Chicken Shack, which had undergone a seismic change in membership similar to that which had affected Savoy Brown, which, in turn, ushered in a new sound for the band.